Life Imitates Art: Greeted by Cézanne

 Arriving in Provence is like walking into a painting.
-It is so appealing-- to all the senses.
-Taste and smells, as well as sights, are abundantly pleasurable in this region.
-Olive groves, vineyards, orchards, lavender, and herbes de Provence.
+It is so visually appealing and more ... it appeals to all the senses.
+Tastes and smells, as well as sights, are abundantly pleasurable in this region.
+Olive groves, vineyards, orchards, lavender, and the famed herbes de Provence.
 It's tough land to plough with so many rocks in its ochre-rich soils of varied colours.
-A multitude of green trees and shrubs, now changing to autumn hues, softly merge with deep red to yellow-red earth and amazingly blue skies
+A multitude of green trees and shrubs, now changing to autumn hues, softly merge with the deep red and yellow-red earth under amazingly blue skies.

 Mont Sainte Victoire